We have 1 result for your current selection

 Krill oil improves the cognitive function of the brain and has a noticeable effect on mood and concentration.

 The omega 3 fatty acids in krill oil are bound to phospholipids and are therefore particularly well absorbed by the body.
 Studies show that krill oil can promote the health of the heart, blood vessels, brain and joints due to its strong anti-inflammatory properties.

 People often ask, how krill oil can help alleviate different ailments such as cardiovascular diseases, arthritis or PMS.
 The answer is simple: krill oil is extremely effective at inhibiting inflammation.

-Recent studies have shown that inflammation is directly associated with numerous chronic diseases and aging.
+Recent studies have shown that inflammation is directly associated with numerous chronic diseases and ageing.

-It has a great potential as energy booster, brain tonic, sun protects (like sunscreen that works from the inside out), anti aging remedy etc.
+It has a great potential as energy booster, brain tonic, sun protects (like sunscreen that works from the inside out), anti-ageing remedy etc.

 Krill oil is extracted from krill, a small species of crab found in the cold waters of Antarctica.
 These small creatures serve as food for larger fish.

 By nature, krill are not contaminated by heavy metals and other toxins harmful to humans.
 Each year, only a tiny fraction of the total population of the krill is harvested.
 Since they multiply very quickly, they occur in almost unlimited numbers.

 These shrimp-like crustaceans live in huge swarms in the clear, ice cold waters of Antarctica.

 Krill oil combines three valuable, vital substances in one preparation :